-For example, in teaching my two daughters: Cezara (8 years old) and Bianca (6 years old)…
+For example, in teaching my two daughters – Cezara (8 years old) and Bianca (6 years old)…

-Cezara, on the serve, prefers the pinpoint stance (when during the toss the back foot joins up the front foot) whereas Bianca likes the more traditional platform stance (when both feet are not moving during the toss and stand fairly close to each other).
+Cezara, on the serve, prefers the pinpoint stance (when during the toss the back foot joins up with the front foot) whereas Bianca likes the more traditional platform stance (when both feet are not moving during the toss and stand fairly close to each other).

 Cezara’s dominant elbow must elevate during the forehand ground-stroke preparation to avoid opening her racquet too much during contact; Bianca has a natural way of controlling the racquet face at contact without having to focus on the set-up.
 And so forth…

 But my ultimate point for this letter is that players should be allowed to forget about all the technical overload and focus on the outcome.

 When serving, the outcome could be just getting the ball in (for beginning players), sending the ball with lots of slice or topspin, or placing it powerfully in the corner of the service box.

 As Andy Roddick did when he was a junior – he got fed up with all the technique that was imposed on him when serving and then one day he just threw the ball up and hit it as hard as he naturally felt.
 And it worked great.

 Just imagine if someone would have tried to change his serve technique!